zoopster/suse-container-workshop/lab/lesson5/README.md

 kubectl apply -f 03-backend-nodejs/service.yaml
 ```

-After deployed, check the progress with the command below.
+Now check the progress with the command below.

 ```
 kubectl get all -n suseapp
 ```

+*CHALLENGE: Do all pods are running properly?
+If not, how can you troubleshoot and fix the issue?*

-After all pods are running, let's verify if the backend-nodejs RESTful API is in action.
+After all pods are running, let's verify if the backend-nodejs RESTful API is in action with the command below.

 ```
 kubectl run -n suseapp -it --rm --image=alpine --restart=Never test-$RANDOM